Patterns for Blockchain Data Migration: Blockchain Migration Patterns

-\item [Context]: Concert application has a large number of accounts and states all of which need to be recreated on the target BC.
-The nonprofit has decided to spin up a new BC instance as the target and use ConcertCoin as the native asset.
+\paragraph{\textit{Context}.} Concert application has a large number of states, and all of them need to be recreated on the target blockchain.
+The nonprofit has decided to spin up a new blockchain instance as the target and use ConcertCoin as the native asset.
+The list of accounts and states to be migrated is given in the snapshot.
+After the snapshot, states are marked as unusable using token burning.
+Relevant smart contracts are also redeployed.